 - Recommended Exam: Mental Status, Skin, HEENT, Neck, Heart, Lungs, Abdomen, Back, Extremities, Neuro - Age specific blood pressure 0 28 days > 60 mmHg, 1 month 1 year > 70 mmHg, 1 10 years > 70 + (2 x age) mmHg and 11 years and older > 90 mmHg. - Abdominal / back pain in women of childbearing age should be treated as pregnancy related until proven otherwise. - The diagnosis of abdominal aneurysm should be considered with abdominal pain, with or without back and / or lower extremity pain or diminished pulses, especially in patients over 50 and / or patients with shock/ poor perfusion.
-Notify receiving facility early with suspected abdominal aneurysm. - Consider cardiac etiology in patients > 50, diabetics and / or women especially with upper abdominal complaints. - Repeat vital signs after each fluid bolus. - Heart Rate: One of the first clinical signs of dehydration, almost always increased heart rate, tachycardia increases as dehydration becomes more severe, very unlikely to be significantly dehydrated if heart rate is close to normal. - Beware of vomiting in the absence of other symptoms.
-Isolated vomiting may be caused by pyloric stenosis, bowel obstruction, and CNS processes (bleeding, tumors, or increased CSF pressures). - Document the mental status and vital signs prior to administration of Promethazine (Phenergan). - Vomiting and diarrhea are common symptoms, but can be the symptoms of uncommon and serious pathology such as stroke, carbon monoxide poisoning, acute MI, new onset diabetes, diabetic ketoacidosis (DKA), and organophosphate poisoning.
+Notify receiving facility early with suspected abdominal aneurysm. - Consider cardiac etiology in patients > 50, diabetics and / or women especially with upper abdominal complaints. - Repeat vital signs after each fluid bolus. - Heart Rate: One of the first clinical signs of dehydration, almost always increased heart rate, tachycardia increases as dehydration becomes more severe, very unlikely to be significantly dehydrated if heart rate is close to normal. - Promethazine (Phenergan) may cause sedative effects in pediatric patients and ages ≥ 60 and the debilitated, etc.) When giving promethazine IV dilute with 10 mL of normal saline and administer slowly as it can also harm the veins. - Beware of vomiting only in children.
+Pyloric stenosis, bowel obstruction, and CNS processes (bleeding, tumors, or increased CSF pressures) all often present with vomiting. - Document the mental status and vital signs prior to administration of Promethazine (Phenergan). - Isolated vomiting may be caused by pyloric stenosis, bowel obstruction, and CNS processes (bleeding, tumors, or increased CSF pressures). - Vomiting and diarrhea are common symptoms, but can be the symptoms of uncommon and serious pathology such as stroke, carbon monoxide poisoning, acute MI, new onset diabetes, diabetic ketoacidosis (DKA), and organophosphate poisoning.
 Maintain a high index of suspicion.